documentation

 • Create an AWS Provider Integration

-• Manage an AWS Provider Integration
+• Manage a Provider Integration

 • Process Data with Flink